 I remember a local business turned into a Santa Workshop every year.

-One year in particular, I remember this clearly because quite a few people I trained with at my marital arts school got together and we went and volunteered and wrapped gifts.
+One year in particular, I remember this clearly because quite a few people I trained with at my martial arts school got together and we went and volunteered and wrapped gifts.

 It was nice to give back to the community and feel involved as a group.